isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Waste and Water.md

 Singapore is exploring how to reduce direct methane emissions from wastewater sludge through incineration.
 The Sumitomo Mitsui Banking Corporation and ECO-Special Waste Management (ECO-SWM) have collaborated on the development of one of Southeast Asia’s largest sludge incineration plants in Singapore.

-With an estimated annual average reduction of 129,000 tonnes of carbon dioxide-equivalent (CO<sub>2</sub>e), the plant has been registered as an emissions reduction project with the United Nations Framework Convention on Climate Change, and will generate carbon credits in Singapore.
+With an estimated annual average reduction of 129,000 tonnes of carbon dioxide-equivalent (CO<sub>2</sub>e), the plant has been registered as an emissions reduction project with the United Nations Framework Convention on Climate Change and will generate carbon credits in Singapore.